-The attribute value shall be a Specification Mandatory Attributes (page 90).
+The attribute value shall be a Specification Mandatory Attributes (page 95).
 It shall specify the mandatory attributes of the attribute set.

-5.2.3.82 Specification Attribute Value
+- Specification Information (page 93) - 5.2.3.82 Specification Attribute Value spec-type

 This set of attributes specifies an attribute value.
 All explicit attributes shall be specified.
 The explicit attributes for this type are: